Rheumatology

 • Other rheumatological diseases

-In addition to the most common conditions, we also treat a number of other rheumatological diseases, including:
+In addition to the most common conditions, we also treat a range of other rheumatological diseases, including:

-Connective tissue diseases such as lupus (SLE), Sjögren's syndrome, and systemic scleroderma
+Connective tissue diseases such as lupus (SLE), Sjögren’s syndrome, and systemic sclerosis

 Polymyalgia rheumatica